mariannazhang/PowerPoint-auto-coding/readme.md

 - You may run multiple participants in the same PowerPoint session, since the code will autoreset the `data` dictionary during initial setup, and `data` is also cleared when you exit slideshow.

-# Editing the VBA code
+# Customizing the VBA code even further if you'd like
 Open VBA in PowerPoint: Developer > Visual Basic.

 Useful functions for dealing with the `data` dictionary: